Today’s world is all about data, and understanding the customer through data has become a critical aspect of business success.

-Today’s world is all about data, and extracting information related to the customer is most important in those data sets.
-Text analytics and sentiment analysis are methods employed to process and analyze natural language text data to extract insights and understanding from the data.
 With the explosion of digital content, companies are increasingly looking towards developing new ways to extract insights from an ocean of unstructured online data in the form of digital content.

 If we used the same metaphor of reading the letters and sorting them, sentiment analysis would mean reading those letters and sorting them based on the writer's emotions.
-If the emotion is happy, the data is labeled as positive and negative if the emotion is upset/unhappy.

 Since sorting the emotion comes after data categorization, this is a subfield of text analytics.
 The tones measured in this are positive, negative, and neutral.
-This helps businesses understand the overall sentiment of a larger audience towards a specific product or service and help them make data-driven decisions.
+This helps businesses understand the overall sentiment of a larger audience towards a specific product or service and helps them make data-driven decisions.

 Companies can use sentiment analysis to monitor customer feedback and track changes in customer sentiment over time.
 Evaluating a product, down to its specific quality, can be monitored with sentiment analysis.
 It’s always better to know what the customer feels and then bring about a change to improve on identified shortcomings in your business or service.

-A business can improve and become more customer-centric when working with text analytics and sentiment analysis.
 They can use these tools to identify areas where they need to improve quickly.
 Major areas companies gain benefit in are:

 In understanding the results of text and sentiment analytics, it’s essential to know the steps involved in processing the data.
 These steps are:

-The technologies employed for text analytics and sentiment analysis include programming languages such as Python, NLP libraries, and machine learning libraries such as scikit-learn.
+Meanwhile the tools and technologies employed for text analytics and sentiment analysis include programming languages such as Python, NLP libraries, and machine learning libraries such as scikit-learn.

 OpenText, IBM Watson, and Sentiment140 provide comprehensive tools and technologies for text analytics and sentiment analysis.